Home / Resume / Marketing / Digital Marketing

 Weak: "Managed Google Ads campaigns and tracked performance metrics in Analytics."

-Strong: "Managed a $120K monthly Google Ads budget across 8 campaigns, optimizing bidding strategies and ad copy to achieve a 4.8x ROAS and generate $2.3M in attributed revenue over 12 months."
+Strong: "Managed a $120K monthly Google Ads budget across 8 campaigns, optimizing bidding strategies and ad copy to reach a 4.8x ROAS and generate $2.3M in attributed revenue over 12 months."

 Key skills to include